-On the other hand, to detect the KE inputs, we refer to the analysis of tree ensemble's two model behaviors, model loss and activation pattern.
+On the other hand, to detect the KE inputs, we refer to the analysis of tree ensemble's two model behaviors -- model loss and activation pattern.
 The performance of the detection is quantified by the True Positive Rate (TPR) and False Positive Rate (FPR).
-The definition of TPR is the percentage of correctly identified backdoor samples in the backdoor test set.
-False Positive Rate is calculated as the percentage of mis-identified benign samples in the clean test set.
+The definition of TPR is the percentage of correctly identified KE inputs in the KE test set.
+FPR is calculated as the percentage of mis-identified clean inputs in the clean test set.
 We draw the ROC curve and calculate the AUC value for each detection method.
-All the detection algorithms are evaluated on five real-world datasets.

-Figure \ref{fig:detection_experiment} draws the AUC-ROC curve to measure the performance of backdoor detection at different thresholds settings.
-We can observe that both detection methods can effectively detect the backdoor inputs as outliers with very high AUC values.
-These results confirm our conjecture that backdoor samples will induce different behaviors from normal samples.
-However, to capture these malicious behaviors of tree ensemble, we need to get access to the whole structure of the model.
-What's more, we still cannot get any further inference about the knowledge embedding since not all the ouliers are backdoor inputs.
-That's the motivation to develop the extraction of knowledge, which is the ultimate goal of backdoor detection (searching for the embedded backdoor knowledge).
+Figure \ref{fig:detection_experiment} plots the AUC-ROC curves to measure the performance of backdoor detection at different threshold settings.
+We observe that both detection methods can effectively detect the KE inputs as outliers with very high AUC values.
+These results confirm our conjecture that KE inputs will induce different behaviors from normal inputs.
+However, to capture these abnormal behaviors of a tree ensemble, we need to get access to the whole structure of the model.
+Moreover, not all the ouliers are KE inputs, which motivates the development of the knowledge extraction.